ros2/design/articles/160_roslaunch_frontend.md

 ### Abstract Description Parsing (ADP)

 In ADP, the parser provides an abstract interface to the static description and delegates parsing and instantiation to hooks registered by the implementation.
+The parser does not attempt any form of description inference, traversing the description through of the provided hooks.

 #### Description Markup